Lesson 3 Introduction

 The combined realms of the Heavens and the Earth represent God’s family, His church.
-The Greek word for church is “ekklesia” which means “the called-out ones, a Christian community of members on earth or saints in heaven”.
-They are the ones called out of the restless sea of humanity to begin a journey to attain Christ…to apprehend that for which they were apprehended.
+The Greek word for church is “ekklesia” which means “the called-out ones, a Christian community of members on earth or saints in heaven.”
+They are the ones called out of the restless sea of humanity to begin a journey to attain Christ to apprehend that for which they were apprehended.

-“14.
-For this, cause I bow my knees unto the Father of our Lord Jesus Christ, 15.
-Of whom the whole family in heaven and earth is named,…“— Ephesians 3
+“For this, cause I bow my knees unto the Father of our Lord Jesus Christ.
+Of whom the whole family in heaven and earth is named.“— Ephesians 3:14-15

-This concept of four realms of life adds clarity to the pattern seen in our last lesson as shown by the comparison below.
+I believe that will happen at the beginning of the last 3 1/2 years before they receive their resurrected bodies, but that would be a lesson all by itself.
+This concept of four realms of life adds clarity to the pattern seen in our last lesson as shown by the comparison below:

-“3.
-And I will give power unto MY TWO WITNESSES, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.
-These are the two olive trees, and the two candlesticks standing before the God of the earth… 6.
-THESE HAVE POWER TO SHUT HEAVEN, THAT IT RAIN NOT in the days of their prophecy: AND HAVE POWER OVER WATERS TO TURN THEM TO BLOOD, AND TO SMITE THE EARTH WITH ALL PLAGUES, as often as they will..”
+“And I will give power unto MY TWO WITNESSES, and they shall prophesy 1,260 days, clothed in sackcloth.
+These are the two olive trees, and the two candlesticks standing before the God of the earth.
+THESE HAVE THE POWER TO SHUT HEAVEN, THAT IT RAIN, NOT in the days of their prophecy, AND HAVE POWER OVER WATERS TO TURN THEM TO BLOOD, AND TO SMITE THE EARTH WITH ALL PLAGUES, as often as they will.” – Revelation 11:3-6

 Who is the witness that turned water into blood and brought plagues?
 That would be Moses.
 Moses is also the one through whom God brought the Law to show to His people what was pleasing to the nature of God and what was not.

-And who is the witness who shut up the heavens so that it didn’t rain?
+Who is the witness who shut up the heavens so that it didn’t rain?
 That would be Elijah.
 Elijah is also the one in the Old Testament who testified of the Spirit of God.

 The Greek word for Heaven is most often plural (Heavens) in the New Testament.
 There is more than one Heaven.
 This verse shows us that Jesus Christ is above them all.